 The Graduate School will work with graduate faculty and graduate students to facilitate graduate student procedures and processes related to graduate education at VCU.

-NEW: If graduate students can conduct research work remotely they must do so.
+If graduate students can conduct research work remotely they must do so.

 - We advise that research activities such as literature reviews, composing manuscripts and research proposals, data analyses, etc., be conducted from home.